This page is golf etiquette for beginners.

 The page covers the broad spectrum of playing golf with others.
 Besides the rules of golf, there is a whole set of golf etiquette rules that you have to follow while on the golf course.
-Some people take this really serious, and it’s best to understand the intricacies of playing with others.
+Some people take this really seriously, and it’s best to understand the intricacies of playing with others.

 In the interest of

-In the section below, we assume you’ve taken some lessons, had some practice and now you are ready to try your skills on the golf couse.
+In the section below, we assume you’ve taken some lessons, had some practice and now you are ready to try your skills on the golf course.
 We cover the whole experience from check-in to departure and everything in between on the golf course.

 Arrival and Check-in